AbdullahGalalMohamed/Spark/README.md

 ### Analysis and Visualization
 ---

-In this part i show some queries and output :
+In this part I show some queries and output :

 - Count number of player in distinct ladder and sort :
   - **Query :** ```spark.sql("select ladder, count(*) As count From people_tb group by ladder Order by count").show()```